 The majority of services within the Support Services functions are collaborated including; Procurement, Insurance, Transport, People Services, Information & Communication Technology, and Finance.
 It is likely that the savings work being done to look at how both Forces can operate more efficiently may suggest additional areas for collaboration.
+This though would only happen if the outcome were at least the same of better that that at the moment.

 Surrey Police also works closely with regional and national partners in order to share best practice and realise efficiencies.
 Examples include SEROCU which focuses on cross border organised and Blue Light, of which the PCC is a Director, which seeks to procurement savings by purchasing jointly.
-Surrey's Chief Constable has become the NPCC representative for finance which will give him access at the highest levels and should assist even further
+Surrey's outgoing Chief Constable Mr. Gavin Stevens was also the NPCC representative for finance for the period covered by these financial statements and this gave him the opportunity to influence Government Policy at the highest levels.